 - A copy of the signed and dated consent document is to be provided to the subject.

-- For Veterans Administration (VA) research, consent must be documented on a Veterans Administration (VA) Form 10-1086.
+- For Veterans Affairs (VA) research, consent must be documented on a Veterans Affairs (VA) Form 10-1086.

 - The subject or representative signs and dates the consent document.